Jean-Pierre Nsame: Loan to Venezia

 On 31 January 2022, Nsame joined Italian club Venezia on loan until the end of the 2021–22 season, with an option to buy.

 Como

 On 25 January 2024, Nsame signed a two-and-a-half-year contract with Como in Serie B.

 Legia Warsaw

 On 18 June 2024, Nsame was sent on loan to Ekstraklasa club Legia Warsaw, with an option to buy at the end of the season.

 Loan to St. Gallen

 On 30 January 2025, Legia activated his buy option and immediately sent him on loan, returning him to Switzerland to join St. Gallen for the remainder of the season.
 In 13 games at the Kybunpark, he scored two goals, which brought his Swiss Super League tally to 111, equaling Marco Streller's record.
 On 9 June 2025, St. Gallen announced that they would not be making use of the option to sign him permanently and he returned to Poland.

+Pogoń Szczecin

+By late June 2026, despite Nsame's intention to stay at Legia that was seconded by manager Marek Papszun, the club kept delaying offering him a new contract.
+On 23 June, he decided to move to league rivals Pogoń Szczecin on a twelve-month deal with an option for another year.